mrth1503/mrth1503/README.md

 - Designed and developed the HMI interface for system monitoring and control.

-More details can be found in the Pinned section below.
+📂 More details can be found in the Pinned section below.⤵️